openharmony/docs/en/application-dev/reference/apis/js-apis-filemanager.md

 filemanager.createFile(path : string, filename : string, options? : {dev? : DevInfo})  :   Promise&lt;string&gt;

 Creates a file in the specified path in asynchronous mode.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.FileManagerService